gstrobl17/MockerDemonstrationApp/README.md

 ![MainCodeCoverage](/assets/MainCodeCoverage.png)

-The presentor is interesting because it uses a timer to determine when to tell the view to remove the partical emitter and show the "Tap Me" button again.
+The presenter is interesting because it uses a timer to determine when to tell the view to remove the particle emitter and show the "Tap Me" button again.
 Both the `showConfetti()` and `showSnow()` use three unit tests to cover all the code including handling the timer firing.

 | Tested Method  | Test for nil View | Test to Create Timer but not fire | Test to Create and Fire Timer |
 | --- | --- | --- | --- |